panbhag/narad/README.md

 Narad.js
 =====

-A pusher like nodejs implementation built on top of socket.io(http://http://socket.io/), to build real time apps.
+A pusher like nodejs implementation built on top of socket.io(http://socket.io/), to build real time apps.

-It is a self hosted replacement of pusher
+It is a self hosted replacement of pusher.